Set up your environment

 Request a vendor account

 If you want to offer your app on the BlackBerry World storefront, the first thing you need to do is request a vendor account on the BlackBerry World vendor portal.
 When you are a member of the vendor portal, you can use your primary user account to make your app and its digital goods available for sale.
-You can also simulate the purchase and download of your app using a sandbox test user account.
+You can also simulate purchasing and downloading your app using a sandbox test user account.

 Set up your device